-Undergraduates and graduate students alike spend a significant portion of their time either on campus or in their apartments near SLU.
+Undergraduates and graduate students alike spend a significant portion of their time either on campus or in their apartments near Saint Louis University*.
 Residents of our St. Louis apartments, however, are encouraged to explore beyond these places by taking advantage of the surrounding city.
 St. Louis is a beloved city that attracts thousands of tourists every year.
 If residents are open to it, St. Louis can quickly feel like home and serve as the backdrop for many of their college memories.

 Moving to a new place, in general, means starting from scratch.
 Students have to learn about the city, where to live, where to eat, and what to do.
 But this doesn’t have to be a burden.
 Learning about St. Louis can also be exciting.
 Below is a compiled list of several highlights this delightful city has to offer.